 We'll be updating this page monthly, so check back for more ways you can help.
 Or simply sign up at the bottom of this page to receive our e-news.

-Rhode Island’s special election March 2 includes bonds to fund affordable housing and childcare facilities.
-But you can’t vote for these important initiatives if you’re not registered by January 31.
+Rhode Island’s special election on March 2 includes bonds to fund affordable housing and childcare facilities.

 Rhode Island needs more people to advocate for issues they’re passionate about.
 Are you ready to become an advocate?